|Degrees:||B.Sc. (Toronto), M.Sc. (Brock), Ph.D. (McMaster)|

-- Role of transcription-coupled repair in cancer therapy
+- Role of transcription-coupled repair in DNA damage responses

-Many conventional cancer therapies are DNA damaging agents.
-Following initial positive responses, tumours may develop that are resistant to the initial therapy.
-Resistance is multifactorial but it can involve increased DNA repair capacity.
+Many DNA damaging agents are cell lethal at high doses or concentrations.
+Sensitivity to these agents is multifactorial but may involve decreased DNA repair capacity and the activation of specific cell signaling pathways.
 Transcription-coupled repair is a specific DNA repair pathway that couples transcription to the repair of transcription-blocking DNA lesions, permitting transcription in the face of DNA damage.
-We have found that this DNA repair pathway plays a critical role in determining the response of tumour cells to cisplatin, one of the most commonly used chemotherapeutic agents.
-Ongoing efforts are directed at understanding how unrepaired lesions lead to cell death and whether strategies to target this DNA repair pathway may be of clinical benefit.
+Conversely, disruption of the repair process impedes RNA synthesis and the production of mature mRNAs.
+We have found that this DNA repair pathway plays a critical role in determining the response of human cells to a variety of agents including ultraviolet light and cisplatin.
+Ongoing efforts are directed at understanding how unrepaired DNA lesions cause transcriptional stress and lead to cell death.

 Exceptional students at all levels of study are encouraged to apply.

 * Trainees in my laboratory

 *Vanzyl, E.J., *Rick, K.R.C., *Blackmore, A.B., *MacFarlane, E.M. and McKay, B.C., 2018, Flow cytometric analysis of isoginkgetin treated cells identifies changes in S and M phases as novel cellular responses to spliceosome inhibition, PLoSONE, 13(1):e0191178